evanx/component-validator/README.md

-## component-validator

-Validate that an `npm` module is a lightweight ES2016 "component" according to the lifecycle specification proposed further below.

-### Goal
+## My lightweight ES2016 component specification

 I wish to formalise a basic component model for some of my Node projects, where I find myself re-implementing the same component framework for configuration and lifecycle management.
 I wish to abstract a common specification here, and implement this as a re-usable module.